Home » Water Quality » Contaminants » Common Heavy Metals in Water & How to Remove Them

 Reverse Osmosis

 Reverse osmosis uses a multistep process to remove metal contaminants.
-As the name suggests, Reverse Osmosis works by reversing the natural process of particles permeating and diffusing through a water region.
+As the name suggests, Reverse Osmosis works by reversing the natural process of osmosis.

 Osmosis is a passive process, while reverse osmosis relies on high pressure to do its job.
-With the use of pressure, concentrated water can become less concentrated.
-Larger molecules in the water, such as metals, get blocked off from entering the same area.
+With the use of pressure, it forces water through a semi-permeable membrane that contains tiny pores.

 Ion Exchange Filters